 - Explore Downtown Fort Collins - As the inspiration for Disneyland’s Main Street USA, Downtown Fort Collins will both delight and surprise you with an eclectic variety of shops, restaurants, and artwork.

 - eBike tour of Fort Collins - Strap on your helmet and explore Fort Collins how it is meant to be explored...by bike!
 Rent a Spin e-bike or head to Pedego to rent one of their e-bikes and check out the bike trails around town.
-We recommend at least spending some time on the Poudre Trail and the Spring Creek trail.
+We recommend at least spending some time on the Poudre Trail and the Spring Creek Trail.

 - Patio at Odell Brewing Company - Head to one Fort Collins' first breweries for an afternoon on their patio.
 With regular live music, small-batch beers and the favorites you know and love, sitting on the Odell patio is something you can't miss when you're in Fort Collins.